Cforcharming/mAGG/README.md

 ```
 ./install_dependencies.bash
 ```
-Note that this script is designed to be running on following systems:
+Note that this script is recommended to be running on following systems:

 * macOS Monterey
-* Manjaro Rolling (in 2022.5)
+* Manjaro Linux
 * Ubuntu 22.04 LTS
-* Kali Rolling 2022.2.4
+* Kali 2022.2

 Other versions of the above OS, e.g. `Ubuntu 20.04 LTS`, `macOS Big Sur`, [install_dependencies.bash](install_dependencies.bash) should also work.